Farewill Alternatives in 2026: Best UK DIY Will Services Compared

 |---|---|---|---|---|

-| WillSafe UK | £39.99 | PDF + Word download | 14-day money-back | DIY-confident buyers; closest like-for-like to Farewill |
+| WillSafe UK | £39.99 (single) / £89.99 (6-doc bundle) | PDF + Word download | 30-day money-back | DIY-confident buyers wanting the most complete package for less than Farewill |

 | Co-op Legal Services | ≈£175 | Solicitor-drafted by phone | Variable | Anyone who wants a solicitor's name on the document |